Currently in our Cheese Case

 Cypress Grove Purple Haze.
 Arcata, California.
 A fresh chevre sprinkled with lavender blossoms and fennel pollen, it has notes of lavender and anise.
 A perfect bruschetta topping.

-Straus Family Butter (Sweet).
+Straus Family Butter (Unsalted).
 Petaluma, California.
 A European style butter with a higher butterfat content (85%) than almost any other available on the market, this organic butter not only has a delicious flavor and amazing texture, but its low moisture content means it’s less likely to burn when sautéing and makes flakier crusts and baked goods that rise higher and brown more evenly.
 Made in small batches in a 1950’s butter churn, Straus’ butter is a favorite of some of the best chefs in the U.S.

 Pecorino Tartufello.
 Tuscany, Italy.
 A young, earthy sheep’s milk peppered with slivers of black truffle.
 The springy, salty sheep’s cheese perfectly compliments the earthy truffles in this Tuscan gem, resulting in a table cheese that is deliciously exotic yet familiar.